o3de/community/guides/deprecation.md

 ## Philosophy

 - When modifying existing code that external customers rely on, we should strive wherever possible to not break them when making changes.
+  - To avoid this, plan to deprecate the existing code/feature and introduce the new code/feature whether its an API, system or data format, at the same time.
 - If code is to be changed or removed, we should let customers know ahead of time with a reasonable notice period (currently 1 full release cycle).

 ## Migrations/Backwards Compatibility